-5.12 In the Interim Report we recommended that support be made available to assist adult555 and child556 complainants in sexual offences cases and we listed the various features appropriate for support services.
-Submissions557 made in response to the Interim Report were generally supportive of the need for a witness support service with the various features recommended.
-Several of the CASAs and the Federation of Community Legal Centres558 favoured the increase of support services and took the view that an increase in resources to CASAs would be the most effective way to deliver general witness support.559 The Gatehouse Centre and the Disability Discrimination Legal Service emphasised the importance of statewide support560 and adequate resources for services.
-The Criminal Bar Association561 supported the recommendation but insisted that 'clear guidelines be established to ensure that this support does not taint the process or compromise the integrity of the trial'.
+5.12 In the Interim Report we recommended that support be made available to assist adult and child complainants in sexual offences cases and we listed the various features appropriate for support services.
+Submissions made in response to the Interim Report were generally supportive of the need for a witness support service with the various features recommended.
+Several of the CASAs and the Federation of Community Legal Centres favoured the increase of support services and took the view that an increase in resources to CASAs would be the most effective way to deliver general witness support.
+The Gatehouse Centre and the Disability Discrimination Legal Service emphasised the importance of statewide support and adequate resources for services.
+The Criminal Bar Association supported the recommendation but insisted that 'clear guidelines be established to ensure that this support does not taint the process or compromise the integrity of the trial'.